 Wrestling takes place on an indoor matted surface and a wrestler requires traction similar to that of a boxer.
 However, while the shoes are very similar in material, traction, and weight there is one major difference between the two.
 Boxers often need to make quick lateral movements in order to avoid punches and get around their opponent’s guard, but wrestlers need to avoid being wrenched in different directions so that their opponent can’t throw them around.
 This leads to traditional boxing shoes having treat patterns that only point in a forward direction, making it so that any step forward or backward has maximum grip, while lateral movement that involves sliding their foot has the least amount of resistance possible.
 Wrestling shoes, on the other hand, tend to have tread patterns that extend in a star pattern from the ball of the foot, enabling them to have traction no matter what angle their foot is receiving pressure from.

 Many people interpret the fact that wrestling shoes are specifically made in an opposing style to one of the qualities that boxing shoes strive for to mean that wrestling shoes are inferior in a boxing application, but that is not always the case.
 Many boxers actually prefer traction in all directions and specifically buy wrestling shoes for the added stability that they feel when forced to change directions very quickly in the ring.
-This means that you have some choices to make, but hopefully the following points can make some of them easier for you.
+This means that you have some choices to make, but hopefully the following points can make some of them easier for you with the right information.

 What type of boxer are you?